 To accomplish this goal, Pilot Flying J implemented a unique voice of the customer solution that focused on collecting feedback from their brand’s most loyal customers.
 But they first had to identify who their biggest fans were.

-The Pilot Flying J product team utilized Apptentive’s Fan Signals® to segment their customers based on expressed sentiment.
+The Pilot Flying J product team utilized Alchemer Mobile (formerly Apptentive)’s Fan Signals® to segment their customers based on expressed sentiment.
 As they captured VoC data through the Love Dialog, Fan Signals automatically segmented their customers into one of several Fan Signals groups, based on customer Love Dialog responses over time.

 After identifying their most loyal (and happiest) customers, Pilot Flying J created a satisfaction survey to ask which actions within the app brought customers the most value.